-I first met Andy in 2006, his parents died from illness,this is common in Africa.
+I first met Andy in 2006, his parents died young, and at fourteen he became an orphan.

 If you are a young orphan you can be placed in a home, but at 14 you are left to your own demise.
-With no money for tuition, Andy has grade school education, which put’s him in the “common laborer” category.
-In his village labor jobs are hard to come by.
+With no money for tuition, Andy has grade school education.
+Without a degree this puts him in the “common laborer” category.
+In his village jobs are hard to come by because laborers are the majority.

 Andy has been surviving through the kindness of others, they take him in as he offers to help them with chores or taking care of children.
 Andy is happy to do this, because it means he won’t live on the streets, or go days without food.
 At times he must move on, when the person he stays with dies, or can no longer keep him.
 He now stays with Wasike, and helps with the children, but needs a place of his own.

 I have contacted countless charities in Uganda that offer a helping hand to start a business, or a profitable craft to become “self-sustaining” with no avail, none would help. .
-After seeing others being successful at chicken farming, I decided to save the money to get Andy some baby chicks, and found that he is willing to try anything to make a better life!
+After seeing others being successful at chicken farming, I decided to save the money to get Andy some baby chicks.
+He was happy, and I found that he is willing to try anything to make a better life!

 With the money I have sent, Andy bought chicks, and a solar kit.